 You can also discover the environmental impact of your journey with Southeastern’s carbon footprint calculator.
 To compare travelling by train or car, simply enter your journey details.

-Getting to the Kent Downs from mainland Europe
+How to get here from mainland Europe

 - Eurotunnel le shuttle operates between Calais and Folkestone.